Last update: July 2021

 And yet, most people would stare at you blankly if you mentioned “Open Banking”.
 In fact, some would be concerned — isn’t banking supposed to be private?

-Open Banking is our bread and butter, so to remedy this we decided to put together an in-depth explainer of what Open Banking means and how it will affect the world of finance as it gains traction with the implementation of PSD2 across Europe.
-If you had questions on Open Banking, hopefully, this piece will answer them.
+Open Banking is our bread and butter at Unnax, so to remedy this we decided to put together an in-depth explainer of what Open Banking means and how it will affect the world of finance as more companies and financial institutions engage with PSD2 across Europe.
+If you have questions on Open Banking, hopefully, this piece will answer them.